Suitable for: Anyone who would like some more information on how to lodge their income tax return efficiently and easily

 As a general rule, usually anytime you are paid for something you have done or sell something to someone else, you need to record this for income tax purposes.
 Depending on the amount, you may need to pay tax on this.
-People are often confused as to what needs to be reported if the income comes from various sources ie. you earn a salary but also have a small sole traders business on the side.
+People are often confused as to what needs to be reported if the income comes from various sources - i.e. you earn a salary but also have a small sole traders business on the side.
 Unless you have a separate structure for this the income and expenses earned from this flow directly into your tax return.
-The section or item number needed to be completed for each of these different sources of income may change but they all contribute to your total income for the year.

-When you are paid your salary or invoice a customer, you will need to include this income when it is actually paid to you in that current period for your income tax return.
+When you are paid your salary or invoice as a customer, you will need to include this income when it is actually paid to you in that current period for your income tax return.
 If you complete a service in June but do not invoice and get paid for the work until July, include the income in next year’s tax return.
-We call this the paid basis and it is simplest method when completing your income tax return, of course there are variations on how this is done but this is the most straight forward and cash flow applicable we find.
-Put the total income received exclusive of the GST received in the income section of ITR.
+We call this the paid basis and it is the simplest method when completing your income tax return.
+Of course there are variations on how this is done but this is the most straightforward way and most cash flow applicable we find: put the total income received exclusive of the GST received in the income section of ITR.

 What can I include as expenses?

 It is important to look at what the expense is and what the rules are.
-If the expense is too big ie. over thousands of dollars, then the ATO may have specific rules on what you can claim per year.
+If the expense is too big - i.e. over thousands of dollars, then the ATO may have specific rules on what you can claim per year.
 Only expenses that relate to income you have included in your tax return are able to be claimed.
 There are also specific items that the ATO does not allow.
 These change each year so it is important to keep up to date.
-This is important to understand for people who are completing both BAS and ITR’s as the rules vary between each.
-Airtax's Help Centre often provide up to date and easy to understand ways of keeping up to speed on what you can claim.
+This is important to understand for people who are completing both BAS and ITRs as the rules vary between each.

 Some of my expenses partially relate to my business.
 What do I do?

 This is a common one and easier to get right than you may think.
 Once you have made up your mind that the expense does relate to income earned and reported in your tax return, your next step is to decide how much to actually include.
-Each item and its deductibility can be determined by the “Time, Space or Use” method.
-The most common and easiest to determine is by using a percentage.
+The most common and easiest way to determine this is by using a business use percentage.
 An example here would be to include 80% of your phone bill as business use.
-We often gets asked how to work out what the percentage should be.
+We often get asked how to work out what the percentage should be.
 This varies depending on what the expense is.
 If it is a car then keep a logbook which tracks kilometres travelled.
 If it is a phone then look at your bill.
-You need to look at a full month’s worth of calls and determine what calls relate to personal or business use.
+You need to look at a full month’s worth of calls and determine which calls relate to personal or business use.
 You can then use this for all calls and phone bills for the tax year.